-STATEMENT OF STEVEN THEEDE, CHIEF EXECUTIVE OFFICER, YUKOS OIL COMPANY, MOSCOW, RUSSIA statement for the record.
+STATEMENT OF STEVEN THEEDE, CHIEF EXECUTIVE OFFICER, YUKOS OIL COMPANY, MOSCOW, RUSSIA

-Mr. THEEDE.
+Mr. Theede.
 Well, thank you very much, Mr. Chairman.

 My name is Steve Theede, and I am chief executive officer at Yukos Oil Company.
-And I do very much appreciate the oppor-tunity to be here today, so thank you for the invitation.
+And I do very much appreciate the opportunity to be here today, so thank you for the invitation.

 I will be brief, and have submitted a more full copy of-and